MAQuesada/DatasetAnonymization/README.md

 - A **Go back** button, which takes you back to the previous UI so you can generate a new dataset again.
 - A **Download** button to download the dataframe as a .csv.

-It is recommended to generate one sample the first time you run it, and then go back and generate the desired dataset.
-This is because the first execution takes some time.
+It is recommended to **generate one sample the first time you run it**, and then go back and generate the desired dataset.
+This is because **the first execution takes some time**.

 ## Project layout